santi1110/bd_lbc_team_template/project_documents/team_charter.md

 ## Instructions

-*Save a copy of this template in the same folder that contains this template.*

 *Answer the questions below and fill out the process sections with your team’s mechanisms to follow your answers.
 Remove the italicized examples text as you go.*